 Works with numerous apps, protocols, and popular online platforms for optimal security.
 Can be left in your computer, and doesn't stick out significantly from the USB slot like some other models.

 It's very small and easy to lose; but it's also extremely durable.
 A few faulty keys have been reported.
 Price falls on the high end of the scale.

 The built-in protective lid is perfect for making sure it doesn’t get damaged.
 The included hook for use on a keychain makes it easy to take anywhere.

 Design is somewhat bulky.

 It’s waterproof and crush-resistant, so it does a great job withstanding wear and tear.
 Mid-range price, yet it works similarly to the brand's 5 Nano model.

-The unit sticks out a quite a bit from most USB slots, which can be awkward.
+The unit sticks out quite a bit from most USB slots, which can be awkward.
 Some issues with the setup process noted.

 A popular option that is both easy-to-use for beginners and highly functional.
 Features 12 slots for storing passwords.
 Comes with a convenient silicone cover.